 Decide on who you’re trying to reach.
 Are you trying to engage your current customers to develop your relationship?
 Or is this an outreach tool for your prospects?
 Or have you decided that you want to reach both prospect and current customers?
 Defining your target reader lays the foundation for engaging them with valuable content.

 In everything that you do with your newsletter, this “reader persona” needs to be top priority when making any decision on the direction of your content.
+Learn more about how defining the reader is the first step to newsletter success.

 Identify The Needs Of Your Reader